tdom::schema -

 The schema definition commands are:

-- element name ?quant? ?<definition script>?
+- element name ?quant? (?<definition script>|"type"

-- If the optional argument definition script is
+If neither the optional argument definition

-not given this command refers to the element defined with defelement with the name name in the
+given this command refers to the element defined with defelement with the name name in the

 current context namespace.
-If the defelement

-script argument is given, the validation constraint expects an
+If the defelement script argument is given, the

-element with the name name in the current
+validation constraint expects an element with the name name in the current namespace with content "locally"

-namespace with content "locally" defined by the definition script.
-Forward references to so far not defined
+defined by the definition script.
+Forward

-inside the definition script are allowed.
-If a
+local definitions of the same name inside the definition script are allowed.
+If a forward referenced

-empty element with name name and namespace
+name name and namespace namespace

-namespace and no attributes matches.
+and no attributes matches.

 - ref name ?quant?